Skip to main content

 What Is Lymphoma of the Skin?

 When a non-Hodgkin lymphoma starts only in the skin (not in other organs or tissues) it is called a skin lymphoma (or cutaneous lymphoma).
-A lymphoma that starts in lymph nodes or another part of the body and then spreads to the skin is not a skin lymphoma (because it didn’t start there).

 What is lymphoma?

-Lymphoma is a cancer that starts in white blood cells called lymphocytes, which are part of the immune system.
-The main types of lymphomas are:
+Lymphoma is cancer that starts in a type of white blood cell called lymphocytes.
+Lymphocytes are part of your immune system.
+They are in your:

-• Hodgkin lymphoma (also known as Hodgkin’s lymphoma, Hodgkin disease, or Hodgkin’s disease)
+• Hodgkin lymphoma — also known as Hodgkin’s lymphoma, Hodgkin disease, or Hodgkin’s disease

 Hodgkin lymphoma and other types of non-Hodgkin lymphoma are discussed separately.